not-nsmhd/EvenMoreCursedDIVA/README.md

-(todo)

 # Even More Cursed DIVA/Starshine
 ![Main Game Screenshot](readme_img/Screenshot_MainGame.png)

-A Project DIVA ⭐⭐⭐rip-off⭐⭐⭐ written in C++ and using OpenGL 1.4 with ARB extensions (and Direct3D 9, I guess) ✅✅❌✅❌❌❌✅❌❌❌
+A Project DIVA ⭐⭐⭐rip-off⭐⭐⭐ written in C++ ✅✅❌✅❌❌❌✅❌❌❌

 ### Preamble
 Among sus has ruined my life

 I can't take it any more.
 Among Us has singlehandedly ruined my life.
 The other day my teacher was teaching us Greek Mythology and he mentioned a pegasus and I immediately thought 'Pegasus? more like Mega Sus!!!!' and I've never wanted to die more.
 I can't look at a vent without breaking down and sobbing in shambles.
 I can't eat pasta without thinking 'IMPASTA???
 THATS PRETTY SUS!!!!'
 Skit 4 by Kanye West.
 The lyrics ruined me.
 A Mongoose, or the 25th island of greece.
 The scientific name for pig.
 I CAN'T take it anymore.
 Please end my suffering.

 Having that said, here's some shitty code I'm currently working on.
-The project itself is actually a custom game engine thing named Starshine and written with compatibility with Windows XP-era integrated GPUs in mind (such as Intel GMA 3150).
+The project itself is actually a custom game engine thing named Starshine ~~and written with compatibility with Windows XP-era integrated GPUs in mind (such as Intel GMA 3150)~~(*not anymore, oops*).
 The "Project DIVA" part of this is actually a test game for said engine (i'm really good with my game ideas).
 If you're curious about the name, I guess I seem to really like that equilateral concave decagon that most people refer to as "star" (yes, I looked that up on Wikipedia) and I thought that the name "Starshine" sounded really cool, or something along those lines.

 Naming really do be hard...